eohara-ie/stroke-predictions/report.md

 ### Problem Statement

-OK

-The problem which needs to be solved is clearly defined.
-A strategy for solving the problem, including discussion of the expected solution, has been made.

 Train & deploy a Machine Learning model that can effectively & efficiently predict stroke incidence.
 Following this, determine what feature(s) may be causally related to strokes.

 ### Metrics

-OK

-Metrics used to measure the performance of a model or result are clearly defined.
-Metrics are justified based on the characteristics of the problem.

 A crucial aspect of the final model's performance is its' ability to correctly predict instances of stroke (`stroke` = 1).
 Due to the imbalanced nature of the label values, accuracy will not be a good measure.
 Both precision and recall are useful when attempting to quantify the ability of a model to predict a single class.
 They are handily combined in to a single metric called F1 Score.
 See [this link](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) for more information on the algorithm in `scikit-learn`.